sgmurphy/wordpress-plugins/formidable/readme.txt

 == Craft Smart Surveys & Generate Insightful Reports ==

-With Formidable Pro, access survey tools rivalling Survey Monkey — minus the hefty price tag.
-Design impactful survey and poll forms featuring Net Promoter Scores (NPS), Likert scales, star ratings, and image choices with unparalleled simplicity.
+With Formidable Pro, access survey tools rivaling Survey Monkey — minus the hefty price tag.
+Design impactful poll forms featuring Net Promoter Scores (NPS), Likert scales, star ratings, and image choices with unparalleled simplicity.

 Unlock the power of your data through easy analysis and beautiful reports.
-Visualize poll, quiz, and calculator data through engaging graphs and reports, ready to interpret or tailor to your needs.
+Visualize poll, quiz, and order form data through engaging graphs and reports, ready to interpret or tailor to your needs.
 Display these insights to visitors by embedding graphs in posts or pages.

 == Enjoyable Creation of Advanced WordPress Registration Forms ==